-The Board, at its meetings, regularly reviews the business financial results, adopting and reviewing risk management initiatives, oversees the implementation and effectiveness of internal control systems, enforcing the compliance of legal and statutory requirements within the Group.
-However, the Board will also deliberate on significant matters that concerned the overall Group business strategy and direction, acquisition or divestment policy, approval of major capital expenditure, consideration of significant financial matters and review of the financial and operating performance of the Group.
+The Board, at its meetings, regularly reviews and approves the strategies and business plans of the Company and the Group, identifies and manages principal risks affecting the Group including establishing and approving relevant policies, reviewing the adequacy and integrity of the Group's internal control systems, overseeing the performance of the Group's businesses, reviewing succession planning and talent management, reviewing of Group Strategies and promoting of sustainability, enforcing the compliance of legal and statutory requirements within the Group, acquisition or divestment policy, approval of major capital expenditure, consideration of significant financial matters and review of the financial and operating performance of the Group.
 The Board has formalised its Board Charter according to the latest developments in the Group as well as regulatory requirements.

-Formalise Ethical Standards through a Code of Conduct
+Formalise Ethical Standards through a Code of Ethics and Conduct

-The Board noted the importance of the Code of Ethics and Conduct of the Company that emphasized the Company's commitment to ethical practices and compliance with the applicable laws and regulations which also governs the standards of ethics and good conduct expected from the Directors and employees of the Group.
+The Board noted the importance of the Code of Ethics and Conduct of the Company that emphasizes the Company's commitment to ethical practices and compliance with the applicable laws and regulations which also governs the standards of ethics and good conduct expected from the Directors and employees of the Group.
 This covers a wide range of business practices and procedures and sets out the basic principles to guide the Group's Directors and employees in performing duties so as to improve work quality and productivity and improve self-discipline in order to provide the Company with good and quality service.

-Currently, the Group has in place an Employee Handbook, which contains various human resource policies, serve as a guide for employees to ensure they follow and be responsible to practise as laid under this Handbook.
+Currently, the Group has in place an Employee Handbook, which contains various human resource policies and serves as a guide for employees to ensure that their actions and practices are in line with the guidelines under this Handbook.

 The Board has also formalised a Code of Ethics and Conduct setting out the standard of ethics and conduct expected from its Directors, Management and Officers to enhance the standards of corporate governance and corporate behaviour.
-The Code of Ethics and Conduct will be disclosure on the corporate website.
+The Code of Ethics and Conduct is disclosed on the corporate website.